 Read replicas don't observe maintenance windows and can receive maintenance updates at any time.
-Updates to read replicas of primary instances that have a defined maintenance window are made at some point prior to the update on primary instance.
-If your primary instance has multiple read replicas, the updates may overlap with one another.
+Updates to read replicas of primary instances that have a defined maintenance window are made at some point before the update on the primary instance.
+If your primary instance has multiple read replicas, then the updates may overlap with one another.

 Can I cancel scheduled maintenance?

 You can't cancel a scheduled maintenance window, but you can reschedule it.
 You can also configure a deny maintenance period that overlaps with the scheduled maintenance time to effectively skip maintenance.

 There are a few things you need to know about rescheduling:

 You must reschedule maintenance at least 24 hours before the originally scheduled maintenance event happens.

 You can reschedule maintenance on one or multiple instances in your project.
 However, you can only reschedule one instance at a time (bulk rescheduling is not available).